blocknomic-technologies/open-trading-platform-UI/README.md

 The **ENGINE** is currently being run by us.
 It's a simple aggregator engine that complies all the different exchanges ticker/market data and displays it for users to use to choose their currency pair and comparing market rates etc. The **ENGINE** will be open sourced in future dates after cleaning up of the code.

-The **TRADING VIEW WIDGETS** are also currently being run by us we will be releasing the code soon.
+The **TRADING VIEW WIDGETS** are also currently being run by us.
+If you wish to run it on your own follow the instruction on https://github.com/blocknomic-technologies/open-trading-platform-TradingView/blob/master/README.md

 ## Getting Started